JuliaAI/StatisticalTraits.jl/README.md

 | [![Build status](https://github.com/alan-turing-institute/StatTraits.jl/workflows/CI/badge.svg)](https://github.com/alan-turing-institute/StatTraits.jl/actions)| [![codecov.io](http://codecov.io/github/alan-turing-institute/StatTraits.jl/coverage.svg?branch=master)](http://codecov.io/github/alan-turing-institute/StatTraits.jl?branch=master) |

-A light-weight package defining fall-back implementations for a collection of "traits" possessed by statistical objects.
-Here are two examples, which apply to both statistical models and loss functions:
+A light-weight package defining fall-back implementations for a collection of traits possessed by statistical objects.
+Here a "trait" is a function with a single argument that is a julia type, which might encode type metadata for inspection, or for use in function dispatch.

+Here are two examples, which might be applies to both statistical model types and loss function types:

 ```julia
 target_scitype(::Type) = Unknown